 Steps of the Effective Risk Management Process

-To be effective, risk management must consist of several equally important steps taken in a certain order.
+To be effective, risk management must consist of several equally significant steps taken in a certain order.

 1. Identification.
 The goal of this step is to identify as many potential risks as possible.
 There are many ways of doing this, such as looking at company history, having discussions and brainstorming sessions, getting insights from colleagues or outside experts, etc.